increpare/bronzes/README.md

 # Figures in Chinese Bronzes

+This turned into two unrelated parts.
+* Looking up what a Taotie actually is, and where the term comes from.
-I'm going to go through various figures that appear in early chinese bronze vessels, as listed in Consten's and Deydier's books.
-As an exercise to keep me entertained as I went through, I redrew many of the figures in a pixel-art style as I went - copying them out was a very good exercise in recognising what parts are what, deciding what parts are important vs decoration (even when it's not always so clear) etc.
+* Looking at many of the figures that can appear on bronze vessels.

+As an exercise to keep me entertained as I went through, I redrew many of the figures in a pixel-art style.
+Copying them out was, it turned out, a very good exercise in recognising what parts are where, deciding what parts are important vs decoration (often not very clear) etc. .

+When I was done I assembled them all into a single image:

 [<img src="https://raw.githubusercontent.com/increpare/bronzes/master/giant.png" height="200px"><br>CLICK TO ZOOM](https://raw.githubusercontent.com/increpare/bronzes/master/giant_bigger.png)